TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/AdvancedRoutingConfiguration.rst

 Extbase Plugin Enhancer
 ^^^^^^^^^^^^^^^^^^^^^^^

-When creating extbase plugins, it is very common to have multiple controller/action combinations.
+When creating Extbase plugins, it is very common to have multiple controller/action combinations.
 The Extbase Plugin Enhancer is therefore an extension to the regular Plugin Enhancer, providing the functionality of generating multiple variants, typically based on the available controller/action pairs.

 .. warning::
-   Do not set `features.skipDefaultArguments` in your extbase plugin configuration as that will result in missing parameters to be mapped - then no matching route configuration can be found.
+   Do not set `features.skipDefaultArguments` in your Extbase plugin configuration as that will result in missing parameters to be mapped - then no matching route configuration can be found.

 The Extbase Plugin enhancer with the configuration below would now apply to the following URLs: